Command-line options

 validator flag to add a string to your proposed blocks, which will be seen on the block explorer.
 I.e; <startup command> --graffiti "Prysm is awesome!"

-Prysm now supports loading flag values from a specified .yaml
+You can optionally configure Prysm to load flag values from a .yaml

-The below steps show how place a common Prysm flag into a YAML file and how to specify it at start up.
+The below steps show how place a common Prysm flag into a YAML file, and how to specify the YAML file when Prysm starts up.

 .yaml